 Acceptance of Installation: If any test of pipe laid in place discloses leakage greater than that specified, the Contractor shall, at his own expense, locate the leak and make repairs as necessary until the leakage is within the specified allowance.
 Contractor shall supply all water for testing at no additional cost to United States Postal Service.

 Provide one copy of results of meter test and hydrostatic pressure test to Contracting Officer and utility company upon completion of water distribution backfilling operations.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/10/2011